What is Automation Testing? Ultimate Guide to Test Automation

 Limitations of Automated Testing

 While there are many benefits to automation, there are limitations as well.
-As has been noted, automation testing is not appropriate for all scenarios, and much time can be wasted trying to write a test for a situation that is prone to change or that won’t be used frequently enough to warrant the investment.
-Further, automated testing needs to be data-driven, but not all feedback is quantitative.
-For example, automated testing is not appropriate for qualitative data such as would be needed to test the user experience.
+As noted, automation testing is inappropriate for all scenarios, and much time can be wasted writing a test for a situation that is prone to change or that won’t be used frequently enough to warrant investment.

 Will Automation Testing Replace Manual Testers?